 Let’s backtrack a bit first.
 Last October, I attended a community seminar at the Youth and Family Services (YFS) on Nantucket Avenue.
-The theme of the seminar was centered on families and communities in the neighborhood.
-In that seminar, we proposed to have a community event in the city to celebrate the cultural heritage and diversity.
+The seminar’s theme was centered on families and communities in the neighborhood.
+In that seminar, we proposed a community event in the city to celebrate the cultural heritage and diversity.

-Since the first meeting, we had two more meetings- both at the City Hall.
-We also expanded the core group to include many representatives from various ethnic, schools, faith and student groups.
-The M-NCPPC, the YFS, City Public Service were also gotten involved.
-We plan to include a few more groups in the coming months to have a broader representation in this event.
+Since the first meeting, we had two more sessions at City Hall.
+We also expanded the core group to include many representatives from various ethnicities, schools, faiths and student groups.
+The M-NCPPC, the YFS, and the City Public Service were also involved.
+We plan to include a few more groups in the coming months for a broader representation of this event.
 A number of subcommittees (food, media, outreach, activities etc.) are already formed.

-The date has been set on October 9 this year.
+The date has been set for October 9 this year.
 Location: Paint Branch Elementary School and the College Park Community Center.
 A ‘Save the Date’ flyer is being designed.
-A website, solely dedicated to the event, is also in making.
-We’re hoping to reach out as many city residents, participants and vendors through this website and the flyer.
+A website solely dedicated to the event is also in the making.
+We’re hoping to reach out to as many city residents, participants and vendors through this website and the flyer.

-The city has set aside $5000 in the draft FY2011 budget for the event, yet it looks like we need to raise more funds to cover the expenses.
+The city has set aside $ 5,000 in the draft FY2011 budget for the event, yet we need to raise more funds to cover the expenses.

 All in all, it’s a great, coordinated movement.
-Thanks and kudos to everyone who’re working hard to make the event a success – in an effort to bring communities together.
+Thanks and kudos to everyone who’s working hard to make the event a success – in an effort to bring communities together.

-Please stay tuned for further update as things progress.
+Please stay tuned for further updates as things progress.
 In the meantime, if you have ideas, please feel free to send those to us.